Practice & Policy Briefs

 New perspectives on monitoring of agri-environmental contracts.
 Monitoring is not only important to evaluate the effectiveness of the contracts, but is also important for motivational and learning purposes, especially when involving farmers.
 Future research and innovation actions should therefore focus on finding robust indicators and cost-effective monitoring tools that could be used by farmers or farm advisors.

 Zooming in on the participatory co-design method that was used in the Contracts project to design novel agri-environmental contracts.
-Involving practitioners’ knowledge in agri-environmental contracta formal, written agreement for a specified duration signed by (at least) two parties.
+Involving practitioners’ knowledge in agri-environmental a formal, written agreement for a specified duration signed by (at least) two parties.
 In Contracts2.0, we acknowledge the existence of informal contracts but use formal contracts to focus the research.
 More design, and adapting contracts to local needs, promises to increase their uptake and efficiency.
 Read the brief to understand the lessons learned and possible challenges that are linked to the participatory method!

 The method of creating dream landscapes is explained.
 Positive visions about future dream landscapes can be used as a compass for designing future contracts.
-Dream farming landscapes according to practitioners should reconcile socio-economic viability of the farming sector with the provision of environmental servicesare the services that humans render to each other to maintain or increase certain ecosystem services (Karsenty, 2013).
+Dream farming landscapes according to practitioners should reconcile socio-economic viability of the farming sector with the provision of are the services that humans render to each other to maintain or increase certain ecosystem services (Karsenty, 2013).
 Environmental services are a sub-group of ecosystem services that are characterised by externalities (FAO, 2007...
 More such as pollination, erosion control and water regulation.